browserslist/browserslist/README.md

 5. If the above methods did not produce a valid result Browserslist will use defaults: `> 1%, last 2 versions, Firefox ESR`.

-We recommends to write queries in `browserslist` config or `package.json`.
+We recommend to write queries in `browserslist` config or `package.json`.

 You can specify the versions by queries (case insensitive):